 - Place 4 oven/broiler-safe soup bowls on a cookie or baking sheet.

-- Fill each of the soup bowls with the soup and then top with two slices of french baguette and ½ cup of shredded cheese.
+- Fill each soup bowl with the soup, then top with 2 slices of French baguette and ½ cup of shredded cheese.

 - Broil until the cheese is melted and begins to brown.